Asthma

 How to Manage Asthma

-Managing your asthma can reduce the risk of having asthma attacks and improve your quality of life.
-Avoiding known irritants like aerosols and dust, wearing a scarf over your nose and mouth in cold weather, and staying vaccinated against influenza and pneumonia during the winter can drastically reduce your chances of having an asthma attack.
+Managing your asthma can help reduce the risk of asthma attacks and improve your overall quality of life.
+Avoiding known irritants, such as aerosols and dust, wearing a scarf over your nose and mouth in cold weather, and staying vaccinated against influenza and pneumonia during the winter can significantly reduce your chances of experiencing an asthma attack.

-Asthma medication such as inhalers, nebulisers and pills can also offer both short-term and long-term relief and protect your lungs from damage from frequent asthma attacks.
+Asthma medication, such as inhalers, nebulisers, and pills, can also offer both short-term and long-term relief, protecting your lungs from damage caused by frequent asthma attacks.

 Treating Asthma